iherman/misc-notes/docs/BasicGitHubContributionIntro.md

 1. you use the link in the footer to go to the Web interface
 2. you *reply* to this mail with your comments; GitHub will insert your reply as a bona fide comment to the issue, just as if you did it directly.

-> It is good practice to remove your automatic signature, if any, from the returned email
+> It is good practice to remove your automatic signature, if any, from the returned email, as well the possibly long thread of earlier replies either as part of the text or attached.
+Quote only what is really relevant.
+It keeps the issue list cleaner

+There are pros and cons on using email for comments or respond via a Web interface.
+The former can be very convenient and quick, the latter allows you to edit your comments more easily and preview the markdown.
+At the end of the day, this is a personal choice.

 ## Propose a simple change on a document